-WISE is a progressive MEd program that allows you to pursue your research interests without leaving your community, family or job.
-The program is offered part-time blended (online and on-campus) for students with experience in Indigenous communities and/or World Indigenous issues.
-We welcome allyship and students with experience and/or demonstrated commitment to Indigenous truth, reconciliation and knowledge mobilization.
-The first summer of the program is on-campus at Queen's University and the remaining courses are online.
+The program is offered in a part-time blended format (online and on-campus) for students with experience in Indigenous communities or World Indigenous issues.
+We welcome allyship and students with experience and demonstrated commitment to Indigenous truth, reconciliation, and knowledge mobilization.

 Overview

-- Part-time study only (the first July is normally face-to-face and the balance is online).
+- Part-time study only (a portion of the first July is on-campus and the balance is online)

-- Students are assigned and interact regularly with an academic program advisor.
+- Students interact regularly with an academic program advisor

-- There are traditional opening and closing ceremonies during the on-campus portion as well as other activities and regular ceremonies throughout the year, such as sharing circles, visiting speakers, and other events through the Queen’s Four Directions Indigenous Student Centre.
+- There are traditional opening and closing ceremonies during the on-campus portion as well as workshops throughout the year which can include things like basket-weaving and specifics on completing your MEd colloquium

-- Students can expect to complete within 36 to 48 months of part-time study.
+- Students can expect to complete the program within 36 to 48 months of part-time study

 Courses